sabeydeedaya/docs/src/pages/integrations/amplitude.md

 Ensure that you are capturing both the Google Advertising Identifier (GAID) on Android, and the IDFA on iOS.

-!!! warning "Google Advertising ID is required"
+!!! warning "IDFA & GAID are required"
-    Amplitude requires the Google Advertising ID to be sent.
+    Amplitude requires the IDFA & Google Advertising ID to be sent.
 Android ID (the hardware ID) alone is not enough.

 ### Upgrade to the latest SDKs [if necessary]